 - demonstrating the University’s commitment to developing and retaining the talents of academic staff.

-The performance development process is a planning and review cycle that supports staff to reach their full career potential and to achieve their work goals through:
+The performance development process is a two-step cycle; one for planning and one for review.
+This cycle supports staff members in reaching their full career potential and achieving their annual goals through:

 - the provision of professional development opportunities (growth);

-- regular, meaningful performance conversations with their performance supervisor and a process of giving and receiving constructive feedback (feedback); and
+- regular, meaningful performance conversations with his/her performance supervisor and a process for giving and receiving constructive feedback (feedback); and

-- clearly identifiable and documented performance development plans that create an awareness of the staff member’s contribution toward faculty, campus and university goals (accountability).
+- clearly identifiable and documented performance development goals and performance review that creates an awareness of staff contributions toward the three year faculty and University plans and goals (accountability).

-Adjunct and Conjoint appointees are exempt from this procedure.
+Adjunct and conjoint appointees (also known as joint appointees) are exempt from this procedure.

 The required performance standard:

-- is established by the supervisor with the staff member;
+- is established by the supervisor and discussed with staff;

 - is at or above the ‘minimum’ level of academic performance for the candidate’s current level according to faculty-specific academic performance standards;